cathalgking/SpatialPath/SpatialPath_Notes.md

 ## **Step by step notes on running the pipeline:**

 ### 1. Aligning the data with SpaceRanger
 SpaceRanger is the 10x software used to align sequencing reads to Visium spots.
-It is a tool that is ran on the Linux/Unix command line and an example is shown here:
+It is a tool that is ran on the Linux/Unix command line and an example is shown below.
+The full list of options available for spaceranger count are given here --> https://www.10xgenomics.com/support/software/space-ranger/latest/analysis/running-pipelines/command-line-arguments

 ```{bash}
 spaceranger count --id=V10U29_117_B1_Re_run \